-Property inspection apps allow end-users to increase productivity and save time on paperwork and emails.
-With advances in smartphone technology, just about everyone now has access to powerful tools with features like annotations, photo documentation, and signature capture at the tip of their fingers.
+Property and home inspection apps allow end-users to increase productivity and save time on paperwork and emails.
+With advances in smartphone technology, just about everyone now has access to powerful checklist tools with features like annotations, photo documentation, and signature capture at the tip of their fingers.

 As a potential property inspection app user, you have two options: out-of-the-box solutions and custom-built solutions.